Enjoy these wholesome, ‘garden to table’ recipes from our Kenyan shamba (veggie garden)… by Claire Trickett30th September 2016

 1 cup thick plain yoghurt

-- Blend and then add the yoghurt just before serving (do not cook the yogurt).
+Blend and then add the yoghurt just before serving (do not cook the yoghurt).